prominence-eosc/docs/index.md

 * Clouds are selected automatically based on job requirements and preferences, and any failures are handled automatically.
 * Jobs can access data from external storage like [B2DROP](https://b2drop.eudat.eu) or [OneData](https://onedata.org) via a POSIX-like filesystem.
 * Output data can be accessed from cloud-based object storage.

+PROMINENCE has been funded by EOSCpilot.
+The European Open Science Cloud for Research pilot project is funded by the European Commission, DG Research & Innovation under contract no. 739563.